buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 - Add `targets` section to `buildpack.toml` to help Buildpack Authors to include support for new platforms without having to update their `pack buildpack package` command in their CI/CD pipelines

-- A new folder structure to organize the buildpacks binaries for multi-arch images, similar to this one:
+- A new folder structure to organize the buildpacks binaries for multi-platform images, similar to this one:
 ```bash
 # Option 1 - no variant is required
 .